-A child may indicate by signs or behaviour that he or she is being bullied.
+A student may indicate by signs or behaviour that he or she is being bullied.
 Adults should be aware of these possible signs and that they should investigate if a child:

-- is frightened of walking to or from school

-- begs to be driven to school

-- changes their usual routine

-- is unwilling to go to school (school phobic)

-- begins to truant

-- becomes withdrawn anxious, or lacking in confidence

-- starts stammering

-- attempts or threatens suicide or runs away

-- cries themselves to sleep at night or has nightmares

-- feels ill in the morning

-- begins to make less effort with school work than previously

-- comes home with clothes torn or books damaged

-- has possessions which are damaged or " go missing"

-- asks for money or starts stealing money

-- has unexplained cuts or bruises

-- comes home hungry (lunch has been stolen)

-- becomes aggressive, disruptive or unreasonable

-- is bullying other children or siblings

-- stops eating

-- is frightened to say what's wrong

-- gives improbable excuses for any of the above

-- is afraid to use the internet or mobile phone

-- is nervous and jumpy when a cyber message is received

-- lack of eye contact
+- is frightened of walking to or from the school - begs to be driven to the school - changes their usual routine - is unwilling to go to school (school phobic) - begins to truant - becomes withdrawn anxious, or lacking in confidence - starts stammering - attempts or threatens suicide or runs away - cries themselves to sleep at night or has nightmares - feels ill in the morning - begins to make less effort with school work than previously - comes home with clothes torn or books damaged - has possessions which are damaged or " go missing" - asks for money or starts stealing money - has dinner or other monies continually "lost" - has unexplained cuts or bruises - comes home hungry (money / lunch has been stolen) - becomes aggressive, disruptive or unreasonable - is bullying other children or siblings - stops eating - is frightened to say what's wrong - gives improbable excuses for any of the above - is afraid to use the internet or mobile phone - is nervous and jumpy when a cyber message is received - lack of eye contact

-- becoming short tempered

-- change in attitude towards people at home.
+- becoming short tempered - change in attitude towards people at home.

-These signs and behaviours could indicate other social, emotional and/or mental health problems, but bullying should be considered a possibility and should be investigated.
+These signs and behaviours could indicate other social, emotional and/or mental health problems, but bullying should be considered a possibility and should be investigated

-Intervention - Responding to concerns of suspected bullying
+Intervention - Responding to concerns of suspected student bullying